aosabook/500lines/pedometer/chapter.md

 ~~~~~~~
 > Upload.create('test/data/upload-1.txt', ['female', '168', '71'], ['1', 100', '10', 'run'])
-cp test/data/upload-1.txt public/uploads/female-168.0-71.0_1-100-10-run-c.txt
-=> #<Upload:0x007fa25b8be8b8>
 ~~~~~~~

 The `create` method calls the initializer to create a new instance of `Upload`, passing in `nil` for the `file_path` parameter, and passing forward the remaining three parameters, `input_data`, `user_params`, and `trial_params`, unchanged.
 The initializer then creates and sets `Processor`, `User`, and `Trial` objects, and generates a filename using the attributes from these objects.
 Finally, the `create` method copies the temporary file to the file system under `public/uploads`, using the `file_path`.
 The `Upload` instance is returned.

 ### Retrieving Data

-Now the we have our data saved to the file system, we need a way to retrieve it.
-We do that with the `find` and `all` class methods.
+We retrieve data from the file system using the `find` and `all` class methods.

 Like the `create` method, `find` returns an instance of `Upload`.
 It calls into the initializer, passing in the `file_path`.
 All the initializer does if it's passed a `file_path` is set the `@file_path` instance variable.

 ~~~~~~~
-> upload = Upload.find('public/uploads/female-168.0-70.0_1-100-100-walk-c.txt')
+> Upload.find('public/uploads/female-168.0-70.0_1-100-100-walk-c.txt')
-=> #<Upload:0x007fa25b8dec80>
 ~~~~~~~

 The `all` class method grabs all of the files in our `public/uploads` folder, and returns an array of `Upload` objects.

 ~~~~~~~
 > Upload.all
-=> [#<Upload:0x007f8a8a03b2b0>, #<Upload:0x007f8a8a03b288>, #<Upload:0x007f8a8a03b238>, #<Upload:0x007f8a8a03b210>, #<Upload:0x007f8a8a03b148>]
 ~~~~~~~

 ### Working With an Instance of Upload

-Our `Upload` class contains instance methods to access the `Processor`, `User`, `Trial`, or `Analyzer` objects directly.
-Notice that all of these objects are lazy loaded, to prevent creation and parsing until necessary.
+Our `Upload` class contains instance methods to access the `Processor`, `User`, `Trial`, and `Analyzer` objects directly.
+These objects are lazy loaded, to prevent creation until necessary.
 The `user` and `trial` instance methods use the `file_name` method to parse the file path to isolate the file name, and retrieve the necessary parameters from the file name to create `User` and `Trial` objects.
 The `processor` method reads the data from the file itself.
 Finally, the `analyzer` method uses `processor`, `user`, and `trial` to instantiate an `Analyzer` object and call `measure` on it, before returning the instance.

 ## Separation of Concerns in Upload

 Once again, we've been wise to separate concerns in our program.
 All code related to storage and retrieval is contained in the `Upload` class.
 As our application grows, we'll likely want to use a database rather than saving everything to the file system.
 When the time comes for that, all we have to do it change the `Upload` class.
 This makes our refactoring simple and clean.

-In the future, we can also start saving `User` and `Trial` objects to the database.
+In the future, we can save `User` and `Trial` objects to the database.
 The `create`, `find`, and `all` methods in `Upload` will then be relevant to `User` and `Trial` as well.
 That means we'd likely refactor those out into their own class to deal with data storage and retrieval in general, and each of our `User`, `Trial`, and `Upload` classes would inherit from that class.
 We might eventually add helper query methods to that class, and continue building it up from there.

 Let's move on to the web application side of our program to see how `Upload` will be helpful.